 - Add the Vegetables.
 Add the onions, carrots, and celery to the pot, and cook until they are tender.
 Then, sauté the garlic with the rest of the ingredients until it is fragrant and golden.

-- Form the Broth.
-Pour the broth, tomato sauce, beans, herbs, and crushed tomatoes to the pot, stirring to combine.
+- Build the Broth.
+Pour the broth, tomato sauce, beans, herbs, and crushed tomatoes into the pot, stirring to combine.
 Season with salt and pepper to taste.
 Bring the ingredients to a boil.
-Then, reduce the heat to medium-low, cover the soup, and let it simmer until the vegetables are fork-tender.
+Then, reduce the heat to medium-low, cover the soup, and let it simmer until the vegetables are fork-tender and the beans are softened and creamy.

 - Cook the Pasta.
 Stir the uncooked orzo into the soup, and cook until the pasta is al dente.